Rock Bottom (album): Concert at Theatre Royal, Drury Lane

 The concert served as the live premiere of the album, which had been released a little over a month prior.
-In addition to the songs from Rock Bottom, the set list included cover of songs by Wyatt's former bands; a performance by Julie Tippetts of her own song, "Mind of a Child"; and most notably, an extended version of "I'm a Believer", a song written by Neil Diamond for American pop-rock band The Monkees.
+In addition to the songs from Rock Bottom, the set list included cover of songs by Wyatt's former bands; a performance by Julie Tippetts of her own song, "Mind of a Child"; and most notably, an extended version of "I'm a Believer", a song written by Neil Diamond for the Monkees.

 John Peel, the BBC Radio 1 disc jockey, served as the evening's master of ceremonies wearing a glam rock-style costume.
 Opening acts Ivor Cutler and Phyllis King performed songs and spoken word poetry.
 Peel, who had considered Wyatt his favourite drummer prior to the accident, delivered an introduction and concluded by announcing: "And now, for Robert Wyatt of Twickenham... opportunity knocks!"
 Wyatt entered the stage and received a standing ovation.
 Positioned between a mixer and keyboards, he said that the mixer was not actually plugged in but would give him "something to do with my hands."
 He said he would "probably not" play the keyboards, since he had not done so in rehearsal, but remarked that they "look good" anyway.
 After two covers of songs composed by Hugh Hopper, the band performed the songs from Rock Bottom, starting with "Sea Song".
 Over the course of the concert, Wyatt's band performed Rock Bottom in its entirety, albeit not in the same order as the album.
 The more confident performance of Rock Bottom turned a corner from the unsteady playing in the first two songs.
 Wyatt, in particular, performed with noticeably greater confidence after the audience applauded in recognition at the opening lines of "Sea Song".
 During "Sea Song", the band launched into extended group improvisations not present on the studio version, which Simon Reynolds compared to an "Anglicised Bitches Brew," and ends the song with improvisatory scat singing, which Reynolds described as his "falsetto spiral[ling] up into ecstatic scat acrobatics, as though his spirit is trying to escape his shattered body."
 Will Hermes likened Wyatt's scat vocals throughout the concert to the sound of "a choirboy at an acid test.